-This image, uploaded by a dental hygienist, shows a rare bifid uvula, or an uvula that is split into two.
+This image, shared on Figure 1 by a dental hygienist, shows a rare bifid uvula, or a uvula that is split into two.
 Even more interesting—the patient is a triplet and both her siblings share the same condition.

 Bifid uvulas occur in approximately 2% of the population.
 While they normally do not cause any problems, they are sometimes associated with submucous cleft palates.
 One member of the Figure 1 community commented, “My goal as a dentist is to find one of these”.